-Congratulations on receiving an award from the US Department of Justice (DOJ), Office of Community Oriented Policing Services (COPS Office).
-The 2017 COPS Office Preparing for Active Shooter Situations (PASS) Program awards provide funding to be used to advance the practice of community policing in law enforcement agencies through nationally recognized, scenario -based training that prepares officers and other first responders to safely and effectively handle active shooter and other violent threats.
-According to the COPS Office, community policing is a philosophy that promotes organizational strategies that support the systematic use of partnerships and problem-solving techniques to proactively address the immediate conditions that give rise to public safety issues such as crime, social disorder, and fear of crime.
-For a complete definition, please see the appendices in this manual addressing "Community policing defined."
+Congratulations on receiving an award from the U.S. Department of Justice (DOJ), Office of Community Oriented Policing Services (COPS Office).
+The 2018 COPS Office Preparing for Active Shooter Situations (PASS) Program awards provide funding to advance the practice of community policing in law enforcement agencies through nationally recognized, scenario-based training that prepares officers and other first responders to safely and effectively handle active shooter and other violent threats.
+According to the COPS Office, community policing is a philosophy that promotes organizational strategies that support the systematic use of partnerships and problem-solving techniques to proactively address the immediate conditions that give rise to public safety issues such as violent crime, nonviolent crime, and fear of crime.
+For a complete definition, please see appendix C of this manual, "Community policing defined," beginning on page 74.